4/30/24

 6/27/23

-"Only Japan in the G7 (2)" Children's Sexuality and International Human Rights
+Children's Sexuality and International Human Rights in Japan

 It was revealed that the number of elementary school students who were victims of crimes such as forced sexual intercourse was 132 in 2022, an increase of nearly 20% from the previous year.
 For junior high school students, the number was 213, an increase of nearly 40% (National Police Agency, 2023).